 - school counsellors

-- educational psychologists / education support team
+- educational psychologists / inclusion and early intervention team

 - social workers